 Claim Processing Clearinghouse Enrollment and Set Up

 CentralReach supports electronic claim submissions, so claims can be sent electronically to most commercial insurance companies and government payors.
-To set up your organization for electronic claim submissions, the organization account has to complete enrollment agreements with their payors and must subscribe to one of CentralReach’s supported clearinghouses services, Office Ally or Waystar (ZirMed), as further detailed below.
+To set up your organization for electronic claim submissions, must subscribe to CentralReach’s clearinghouses partner, Change Healthcare, as further detailed below.

 - Subscribe to Change Healthcare.
 CentralReach offer preferred, wholesale pricing to our customers.
 Contact your Account Manager or reach out to email@example.com to request a Change Healthcare subscription.

 - Get Change Healthcare Credentials. (business days 1-2) CentralReach will set up your Change Healthcare ConnectCenter™ customer portal & set up your Change Healthcare gateway in CentralReach.
 Once your portal is set up, you may add users.